modehnal/GNOMETerminalAutomation/article/presentation_article.md

   There is a question of `shadows`.
 GTK4 applications have large shadows and that shadow left upper corner is the base (0, 0) of the application.
 So when you attempt to click the click will be very much in the wrong place.

   To fix this you can use the `update_coords()` method from `dogtail.rawinput` to offset (x, y) of the final coordinate.

-I still hope I will be able to remove this method in the future and figure out the size of the `shadows` dynamically based on the application so that the user is not forced to make manually offset for all clicks.
-Because that offset, while working with GTK4, will now cause the GTK3 applications actions to be in the wrong place and there is no reason for a suite to not use both.
+  I still hope I will be able to remove this method in the future and figure out the size of the `shadows` dynamically based on the application so that the user is not forced to make manually offset for all clicks, although my recent experimenting and reasearch is proving me worng.

+  This offset, while working with GTK4, will now cause the GTK3 applications actions to be in the wrong place and there is no reason for a suite to not use both.

 # Usage with Fedora 39